Kong/docs.konghq.com/app/docs/0.13.x/admin-api.md

 The order of precedence is, from highest to lowest:

-1. Plugins applied on a combination of an API and a Consumer (if the request is authenticated).
+1. Plugins applied on a combination of an Service and a Consumer (if the request is authenticated).
+2. Plugins applied on a combination of an Route and a Consumer (if the request is authenticated).
-2. Plugins applied to a Consumer (if the request is authenticated).
+3. Plugins applied to a Consumer (if the request is authenticated).
+4. Plugins applied to an Route.
-3. Plugins applied to an API.
+5. Plugins applied to an Service.
-4. Plugins configured to run globally.
+6. Plugins configured to run globally.

-**Example**: if the `rate-limiting` plugin is applied twice (with different configurations): for an API (Plugin config A), and for a Consumer (Plugin config B), then requests authenticating this Consumer will run Plugin config B and ignore A (2.).
+**Example**: if the `rate-limiting` plugin is applied twice (with different configurations): for an Service (Plugin config A), and for a Consumer (Plugin config B), then requests authenticating this Consumer will run Plugin config B and ignore A (2.).
 However, requests that do not authenticate this Consumer will fallback to running Plugin config A (3.).

-This behavior is particularly useful when the intent is to override the configuration of a particular plugin (e.g. allow a higher rate limiting) for a given API or Consumer.
+This behavior is particularly useful when the intent is to override the configuration of a particular plugin (e.g. allow a higher rate limiting) for a given Service or Consumer.

 ---